sycamore-rs/sycamore/docs/next/guide/view-dsl.md

 }
 ```

-There are some properties that do not have an attribute, such as `indeterminate`
+There are some properties that do not have a matching attribute, such as
-in HTML, which must be set using the `prop:*` directive.
-Other properties such
+`indeterminate` in HTML, and which must be set using the `prop:*` directive.
-as `value` have
+Other properties such as `value` have
 [unintuitive behavior](https://stackoverflow.com/a/7986111/9443288) when using
 the attribute version.